 Something else to keep in mind is some plans may require you to pre-authorize your treatment.
 Pre-authorization or pre-notification means letting the insurance company know that you will be receiving treatment for a specific condition that they require you to notify them about before the care is received, or within a specific time frame.
 Typical conditions that require pre-authorization include hospitalization, emergency medical evacuation, repatriation of remains, a CAT scan, an MRI and emergency reunion.
 When you purchase your plan, establish what situations require pre-authorization that way you can receive as much coverage as possible.

-Refunds and Reimbursements
+Refunds, Claims, and Reimbursements

 As mentioned above, to have a doctor visit or emergency run as smooth as possible, it is recommended to try and receive treatment from a medical center that falls within the network of your international health insurance policy.
 In the event that you are required to pay out of pocket, it is important to understand how the refund and reimbursement process works.
 Depending on your insurance plan you may be expected to pay a copayment or fulfill a deductible.
 These are fees that you are required to pay for specific services at the time of treatment before the insurance will pay on your eligible expenses.
 This is a charge that you are not eligible to receive a refund for.
 However, if it is necessary for you to pay an amount upfront apart from a copayment or deductible, you may then be eligible to receive a reimbursement.
 Each insurance provider deals with refunds and reimbursements distinctly, so be aware of the specific details of your provider’s reimbursement process.
-It is essential that for any treatment or service you receive you request and save receipts and invoices.
+It is essential that for any treatment or service you request and save receipts and invoices.
 These documents will generally need to be submitted when you have to file a claim since they indicate the amount that is being requested and the exact amount that was paid out of pocket.
 It is always best to file a claim as soon as possible, due to the fact that receiving a refund check can vary from a couple of weeks to a couple of months.

 Commonly Forgotten Benefits of International Health Insurance